shshzadguj91590/my-base-project/README.md

-feat: implement auto-ping mechanism for @base node synchronization
+1. feat: add auto-ping for @base node health checks and sync